The E6 route to multicomponent dark matter: The E 6 fundamental and a remnant Z 2 The E6 fundamental and a remnant Z2

-The rank of $E_6$, as indicated by the nomenclature, is six, two more than that of the SM, which has a rank four gauge symmetry, $\mathcal{G}_{SM}\equiv SU(3)_C\times SU(2)_L\times U(1)_Y$.
-The two extra diagonal generators are, therefore, broken when scalars neutral under $\mathcal{G}_{SM}$ but charged under the corresponding $U(1)$ symmetries acquire non-zero vevs.
-Three of the six diagonal generators of $E_6$ give the two diagonal generators of $SU(3)_C$ and the lone diagonal generator of $SU(2)_L$.
-A linear combination of the three remaining diagonal generators gives hypercharge.
-The two directions orthogonal to hypercharge are then broken in-between the scale of GCU and the EWSB scale.
-Let $\mathbf{Y}'=(y_1,y_2,y_3)$, be the $U(1)$ charges in the basis where hypercharge is yet to be identified.
-To get the SM we perform a rotation of the $Y'$ basis to get the $\mathbf{Y}$ basis, where one of the directions represent the $U(1)_Y$.
-This rotation is defined by:
+As indicated by its name, $E_6$ has six diagonal generators (rank), two more than the four diagonals of the SM gauge symmetry, $\gsm\equiv SU(3)_c\times SU(2)_w\times U(1)_y$.
+The additional diagonal generators spontaneously break when scalars neutral under $\gsm$, but charged under the $U(1)$ symmetries corresponding to the said diagonals, acquire non-zero vacuum expectation values (vev).
+Three of the six diagonal generators of $E_6$ give rise to the 2+1 diagonal generators of the non-abelian part of the SM ($SU(3)_c\times SU(2)_w$), while a linear combination of the three remaining diagonals gives $U(1)_y$.
+The two orthogonal directions are broken in-between the scale of gauge coupling unification (GCU) and the scale of electroweak symmetry breaking (EWSB).
+Let $X=(x_1,x_2,x_3)$ be the $U(1)$ charges in the basis where the hypercharge is not yet identified.
+To get the SM hypercharges, we perform a rotation on the $X$ basis to get the $Y=(y,y',y'')$ basis, $Y_i= O_{x_i x_j}X_j$, where $y$ is the hypercharge and $O_{x_i x_j}$ is the rotation matrix.
+We determine the direction of $y$ from electroweak charge assignments.

-$X$ and $X'$ being the directions orthogonal to $Y$.
-The direction of $Y$ being defined from the requirements of EWSB, we can perform any orthogonal transformation in the $X,X'$ plane which will keep the essential physics the same.
+Our goal in this section is to see which symmetry breaking routes of $E_6$ contain the DM-stabilising symmetry, \pd.
+In \cref{fig:routes}, we schematically depict the different routes of breaking of $E_6$ down to the SM.
+One can build a plethora of models based on these routes by introducing different scalar multiplets to break different symmetries at different scales.
+In the figure, we have only shown the non-abelian symmetries, dropping the $U(1)$s for brevity.
+The ranks in the figure indicate the stages at which the abelian symmetries break.
+The presence or absence of a DM stabilising symmetry, in general, depends on the model in question.
+However, as we see below, without going into the details of the specific models, we can identify a few symmetry breaking chains which cannot, under any circumstance, accommodate a DM stabilising symmetry.